 In a Contract Disputes Act appeal to the Board of Contract Appeals or U.S. Court of Federal Claims, it is not valid to argue that pass through government contract claims rights from the prime contractor or entitlement to proceeds from a pass-through claim somehow avoids the privity of contract restriction.

 Absent privity of contract, your pass through contract rights against the federal government under the Contract Disputes Act of 1978, can only be brought if the prime contractor brings the suit on your behalf as a pass through or sponsored claim.
 See E.R.
 Mitchell, 175 F.3d at 1373-74; see also Harper/Neilson-Dillingham, Builders, Inc. v.
 United States, 81 Fed.
 Cl.
 667, 675 (2008).

 You can only bring a CDA suit of this nature when the prime contractor has reimbursed its subcontractor for the latter’s damages or remains liable for such reimbursement in the future.
 If the main contractor somehow waives its rights to a government contract claim, subcontractor rights might also be arguable waived and the sub may be out of luck.
 See information about SCA fringe benefits.

 The Contract Disputes Act of 1978 is supposed to resolve all controversies and issues by mutual agreement at the contracting officer’s level.
 However, this is not always the case.
 Contractors often find themselves in costly litigation when dealing with pass through agreements.
 The CDA is supposed to prevent this.
 See Construction Contract Claims Appeal for Government Contracts.

-A common mistake made by subcontractors with pass through contract rights is that they sometimes ask the agency to resolve a dispute with the prime contractor.
+A common mistake made by subcontractors with pass through government contract rights is that they sometimes ask the agency to resolve a dispute with the prime contractor.
 See also CDA Statute of Limitations in government contract claims.

 - It is the prime that must pursue the pass-through rights under the Contract Disputes Act of 1978.